 In a forward foreign exchange contract, one currency is exchanged for another on an agreed upon date at an agreed upon exchange rate.
 The MPT's investment advisors use forward foreign exchange contracts to manage the currency risk inherent in owning securities denominated in foreign currencies and to enhance investment returns.
 Risks arise upon entering into these contracts from the potential inability of counterparties to meet the terms of their contracts and from fluctuations in the value of a foreign currency relative to the U.S. dollar.
 Most of the contracts have terms of ninety days or less and are settled in cash.
 The change in fair value of such contracts is recorded by the MPT as an unrealized gain or loss in net appreciation/(depreciation) in fair value of investments on the schedule of changes in net assets of the MPT.
 When the contract is closed, the MPT records a realized gain or loss equal to the difference between the cost of the contract at the time it was opened and the value at the time it was closed.
-Both realized and unrealized gain/loss are included in net assets.
+Both realized and unrealized gain/loss are included in net appreciation/(depreciation) in the fair value of investments on the schedule of changes in net assets of the MPT.

-As of December 31, 2018 and 2017, the MPT held open forward foreign exchange contracts receivable and payable primarily in Australian Dollars, Norwegian Krone, Japanese Yen, Swiss Francs, British Pounds, Mexican Peso, Euros and U.S. Dollars.
-The total net fair value of forward foreign exchange contracts at December 31, 2018 and 2017 was (\$1,457) and (\$1,325), respectively, and is included in derivative contracts, at fair value assets and liabilities on the statement of net assets of the MPT.
+As of December 31, 2019 and 2018, the MPT held open forward foreign exchange contracts receivable and payable primarily in Australian Dollars, Norwegian Krone, Japanese Yen, Swiss Francs, British Pounds, Canadian Dollars, Euros and U.S. Dollars.
+The total net fair value of forward foreign exchange contracts at December 31, 2019 and 2018 was \$234 and (\$1,457), respectively, and is included in derivative contracts, at fair value assets and liabilities on the statement of net assets of the MPT.